 An Express Entry Program Points Requirements Update

-Fifth Round – March 20, 2015 – 1620 Invitations to Apply issued, with a minimum score per application of express entry 481 points
+- Fifth Round – March 20, 2015 – 1620.
+Invitations to Apply issued, with a minimum score per application of express entry 481 points, and lastly

 How Many Points Do You Need To Become a Permanent Resident of Canada?

-We can see by the numbers, that CIC has been steadily declining the necessary minimum threshold of express entry points requirements needed to possibly be selected to apply for permanent residency.
+We see by the numbers, that CIC has steadily declined with respect to the necessary minimum threshold of express entry points requirements needed for possible selection to apply for permanent residency.
 CIC calls this an issuance of an Invitation to Apply (ITA).
 This means that people are needing fewer points to be eligible for the program.
 This then means that more people are able to become permanent residence of Canada.

 With many foreign nationals with significant work and education experience here in Canada, this could be great news for those that may not have a Labour Market Impact Assessment (LMIA), or provincial nominee certificate.
 With the Express Entry points requirements in the system peaking at 1200 points, and with 600 of those points tied to the applicant’s holding of a valid LMIA or provincial nomination; it has been impossible for those who are otherwise qualified from applying for Permanent Residency in Canada.